Kitware/dive/docs/Dive-Desktop.md

 See [Importing images and video above](#importing-images-videos).

-> ffmpeg not installed, please download and install VIAME Toolkit from the main page
+> I get an error that says "ffmpeg not installed, please download and install VIAME Toolkit from the main page"

 DIVE Desktop relies on an installation of `ffmpeg` for transcoding videos and some images.
 This tool comes with the VIAME installation.
 Verify your VIAME Install Base Path is correct.

-> Some VIAME canned pipelines are missing?
+> Some VIAME canned pipelines are missing, or there are no training configuration files.

+You may need to install VIAME Toolkit, or correct your **VIAME Install Base Path** setting.

 If you don't see some pipelines you expect, you may not have installed the addons (also called Optional Patches) yet.
 Download and install these based on the [VIAME installation docs](https://github.com/viame/VIAME#installations).

 > Advanced troubleshooting

-If you're experience problems or have questions about DIVE Desktop, [contact us](index.md#get-help) and include the content from the settings page such as `Build Version` as well as your currently installed VIAME version.
+If you experience problems or have questions about DIVE Desktop, [contact us](Support.md) and include the content from the settings page such as `Build Version` as well as your currently installed VIAME version.

-To help us address errors and exceptions, it's helpful to look in the debug console.
-Press `CTRL + SHIFT + i` to launch the Dev Tools and look under the console tab.
+It's also helpful to look in the debug console.
+Press ++ctrl+shift+i++ to launch the Dev Tools and look under the console tab.
 Errors and warnings will appear in red and yellow.
-You can right-click in the console area and click "Save As" to save the log file to email to us.
+You can right-click in the console area and click "Save As" to save the log file and [open a support ticket](Support.md)

 ![Debugging Desktop](images/General/desktop-debug.png)